rulai-hu/nodejs-backend-exam/README.md

 1. Implement all of your work in `./api/`
 1. Run your server on port `4000` (frontend is sending requests to `http://localhost:4000`)
-1. Document how to install and run your application

 ## Specifications